sullyps/alcove/docs/developer-guide.md

 To run Alcove, you must create a system configuration and any number of machine configurations.
 The system configuration controls general behavior such as where to send email notifications, and each machine configuration specifies how to back up that machine.

-To create a system configuration, create a file in `<project_root>/etc/alcove` called `alcove.ini` with the contents of `<project_root>/config/alcove.ini.example`.
+To create a system configuration, create a file in `<project_root>/etc/alcove` (create the folder(s) if they don't already exist) called
+`alcove.ini` with the contents of `<project_root>/config/alcove.ini.example`.
 Then, go through the file and uncomment/set the following settings:

 | Option Name | Option Value | Explanation |
 |:------------|:-------------|:------------|